 Still, the IEM-200 was not a disappointment.
-The audio itself totally makes up for the flaws in design.
+The audio itself makes up for the flaws in the design.
 Even for an earphone that has a volume limit, it does not fail in delivering crisp audio.
 The bass was thick, and there were no distortions at all.
-Some might make the mistake that it’s not suitable for kids because of the color and design, but that’s not the case.
-With excellent audio and an 85db audio limit, the Puro Sound Labs IEM-200 might just be what your kid wants.
+Some might make the mistake it’s not suitable for kids because of the color and design, but that’s not the case.
+With excellent audio and an 85db audio limit, the Puro Sound Labs IEM-200 might be what your kid wants.

 3. LilGadgets Untangled Pro – Is My Favorite Headphones for Kids

 - High quality, Bluetooth wireless headphones with built-in microphone, sized for kids 4+ and compatible with...